What are Balloon Payments?

 These are often seen in the mortgage market, the reason being an advantage of lesser initial payment.

 The balloon loan might look attractive with lesser initial payment but creates a huge obligation at the end.
 If the fund is not managed efficiently one will be in big trouble for paying the final payment.
-The borrower has to check with his needs whether balloon loan is right as per his needs or not.
+The borrower has to check with his needs whether the balloon loan is right as per his needs or not.
 One who lacks planning and management is not suggested to opt for this loan.

 At the same time, the lender is supposed to deeply investigate the borrower’s ability to repay which is also termed as ATR.
 They must see their probable cash flows and their future commitments which will help them in judging their ability to repay the huge amount at the end.

 This has been a guide to what are Balloon Payments and its definition.
-Here we discuss the example of Balloon Payment calculation along its Advantages and Disadvantages.
+Here we discuss the example of Balloon Payment calculation along with its Advantages and Disadvantages.
 You can learn more about Corporate Finance from the following articles –